With its milder climate, being on the South West Coast of England, Swanage is a year-round destination.

 - Sunrise at Durdle Door – One of the most photographed landforms in Britain is a short drive from Swanage.
 Whilst it can be busy during summer months and school holidays, getting up that little bit earlier to watch the sun come up through the iconic arch is a magical experience

-- Village walks – Swanage is surrounded by many pretty villages that take on a special atmosphere during winter, made magical by Christmas lights.
+- Village walks – Swanage is surrounded by many pretty villages that take on a special atmosphere during winter, made magical by Christmas lights and decorations.
 Be sure to check local village halls for festive events throughout November and December

 - Stargazing – Many places around Swanage and Purbeck are ideal for watching the night sky, but if you’d like a guided tour of our skies at night, the Durlston Astronomy Centre holds regular sessions from its observatory dome, where you’ll get the chance to look through telescopes and learn about the constellations and more.
 Book a spot with the Wessex Astronomical Society: http://www.wessex-astro.org.uk/durlston.php?subject=Overview